satellite-image-deep-learning/techniques/README.md

 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html)
 * [Rekognition](https://aws.amazon.com/rekognition/custom-labels-features/) custom labels is a 'no code' annotation, training and inferencing service.
 Read [Training models using Satellite (Sentinel-2) imagery on Amazon Rekognition Custom Labels](https://ryfeus.medium.com/training-models-using-satellite-imagery-on-amazon-rekognition-custom-labels-dd44ac6a3812).
 For a comparison with Azure and Google alternatives [read this article](https://blog.roboflow.com/automl-vs-rekognition-vs-custom-vision/)
 * When developing you will definitely want to use [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and probably [aws-data-wrangler](https://github.com/awslabs/aws-data-wrangler)
-* For managing infrastructure using python checkout [AWS CDK](https://aws.amazon.com/cdk/).
-Noteworth alternative is [Terraform](https://www.terraform.io/)
+* For managing infrastructure use [Terraform](https://www.terraform.io/).
+Alternatively if you wish to use TypeScript, JavaScript, Python, Java, or C# checkout [AWS CDK](https://aws.amazon.com/cdk/), although I found relatively few examples to get going using python

 ### chip-n-scale-queue-arranger by developmentseed
 * https://github.com/developmentseed/chip-n-scale-queue-arranger